The Art of Living: Glossary

 Succeeding together with your Stakeholders — maximising outcomes while minimsing efforts.

-The forces acting on the environment including patterns of days, nights, weather, seasons and human actions (Wardley).
+The forces acting on the environment including patterns of days, nights, weather, seasons and human actions (Wardley); see also World.

 The practice of forcing to act in an involuntary manner by use of threats or force.